MinecraftSync/mc-sync/README.md

 # mc-sync
-Backup your Minecraft worlds with one command.
+Backup your Minecraft worlds across devices.
+Java Edition only.